A generic coupling between internal states and activity leads to activation fronts and criticality in active systems

-{\it Phase transition and criticality.--} Since the 3-state SIR model in 2D exhibits critical behavior~\cite{grassberger1983critical}, we investigate whether the 2-state active model in 2D (with effective 3-states) also displays criticality.
+{\it Phase transition and criticality.--} Since the 3-state SIR model in 2D exhibits critical behavior~\cite{grassberger1983critical}, we investigate whether the 2-state active model in 2D also displays criticality.
 In 2D, agents move according to $\dot{\mathbf{x}}_i = \text{V}[q_i] \hat{x}$, while transitions are controlled as before by Eq.~(\ref{eq:reaction}).
-We also investigated a model where active agents perform Vicsek-like flocking dynamics obtaining qualitatively the same results, see \cite{SI} for details and a video.
-Similar to 1D, at $t=0$ agents are arranged equally spaced on the half-plane that extends to the right, and either there is only one active agent or the entire left boundary is active.
-Note that the mapping onto the two-dimensional SIR lattice model is no longer exact, but an approximation.
+The initial condition corresponds to a polarized group of inactive agents, which are arranged equally spaced on the half-plane extending to the right.
+At $t=0$ there is either one active agent or the entire left boundary is active.
+Importantly, the reported results are not affected by the presence of polarization fluctuations, if an alignment mechanism as in the Vicsek model is included in the model: particles quickly return to the polarization of the majority, see \cite{SI} for details and video S6.

-We observe that in 2D the order parameter $\phi$ as function of $v$ indicates the presence of a non-equilibrium phase transition; see Fig.~\ref{fig:pan4}(a).
-For $v<v_{1}^*$, the propagation of the active state does not occur, while for $v>v_{2}^*$ an infinite propagation is possible.
-Interestingly, we observe that there exists a range of $v$ values for which there exists a remarkably large variability of possible outcomes for the same initial conditions ($v_{1}^*<v<v_{2}^*$)~\cite{SI}.
-Specifically, the distribution of avalanche sizes $P(s)$ is power-law -- indicative of critical behavior -- with $P(s)\propto s^{-\beta}$ where $\beta$ around $-1$, and thus we observe from small to giant, system spanning activity avalanches; Fig.~\ref{fig:pan4}(b).
-This behavior translates into a spatio-temporal dynamics in which the flow rate $Q(t)$ of active agents crossing at $x=0$ to the left half-plane fluctuates over time around a well-defined mean value for small enough values of $|v|$, while it displays large temporal fluctuations before the system falls into the absorbing phase; Fig.~\ref{fig:pan4}(c).
-Fluctuations are evident by looking at snapshots of the system; upper panels in Fig.~\ref{fig:pan4}(c).
-Note that the average $\langle Q \rangle$ -- performed over time, while the system is in the active state -- as a function of $v$ exhibits a maximum; Fig.~\ref{fig:pan4}(d).
-This maximum results from the competition of high flows related to large $|v|$ values and larger temporal fluctuations in the flow.
+We observe that in 2D the order parameter $\phi$ as function of $v$ indicates the presence of a phase transition at a critical speed $v_c$, with $v_c<0$; Fig.~\ref{fig:pan4}(a).
+Interestingly, we observe that at $v \sim v_c$ there exists a remarkably large variability of possible outcomes for the same initial conditions; see video S7~\cite{SI} and Fig.~\ref{fig:pan4}c III and IV.
+Specifically, the distribution of the number $s$ of active agents at $t\!\to\!\infty$, $P(s)$, is power-law distributed, which is indicative of critical behavior.
+Specifically, $P(s)\propto s^{-\beta}$, with $\beta \simeq -1$, and thus we observe from small to giant, system spanning, activity avalanches; Fig.~\ref{fig:pan4}(b).
+Compare these findings with what is known for Dynamic Percolation~\cite{munoz1999avalanche}.
+Criticality in our system is also manifested through the behaviour of susceptibility $\chi(\phi) = N(\langle \phi^2 \rangle - \langle \phi \rangle^2)$, which increases with system size alongside with a narrowing tendency (inset of Fig.~\ref{fig:pan4}(a)).
+Furthermore, we find that at $v \sim v_c$ the absence of characteristic correlation length, signifying that all length scales are possible~\cite{SI}.